Victor Martinez Hernandez: Jury selection

 Jury selection started in the morning of April 1, and was set to last until April 4.
 Curtin planned to call 120 to 130 jurors per day due to the high profile of the case and select 18 jurors.
 (Note: Curtin planned to select 12 jurors and six alternatives, in case a juror was disqualified or was unable to attend.)
 When jury selection began, Martinez Hernandez was shackled and in a jumpsuit.
 Two interpreters translated the proceedings for Martinez Hernandez.
 Curtin announced the conclusion of general questioning around 12:25 p.m.
-(EDT); she would begin individual questioning in private after the jurors returned from lunch at 1:15 p.m.
-The first day of selection adjourned around 7:45 p.m.; 59 of the 124 potential jurors from that day were eliminated.
+EDT, and began individual questioning in private after the jurors returned from lunch at 1:15 p.m.
+The first day of selection adjourned around 7:45 p.m., which saw 59 of 124 potential jurors eliminated.

 Curtin denied Morin's family and the press access to the first day of selection, citing a maximum capacity of 124 in the courthouse; 125 were inside the building.
 A live stream was not available.
 Per the Maryland Court of Appeals ruling in Watters v.
 State, blocking the public from watching jury selection violates the Sixth Amendment to the United States Constitution.
 The Baltimore Banner reporter Dylan Segelbaum criticized the Maryland judiciary office for failing to accommodate spectators, despite the trial's date being set months before.
 Reporters were later allowed to sit on the courtroom steps to listen to selection.

 On the second day, 60 potential jurors were questioned.
-Curtin issued an order that space be made for reporters, and audio of the selection was transmitted to an overflow room.
+Curtin ordered that space be made for reporters, and audio of the selection was transmitted to an overflow room.
 Reporters were not allowed to report on the case while inside the courthouse.
-By the end of the questioning, there were 79 candidates, which Curtain declared sufficient to select a jury.
+By the end of the questioning, there were 79 candidates, which Curtin declared sufficient to select a jury.
 The jury was seated by 3 p.m., and proceedings were set to begin on April 4.
 The jury had 14 men and four women, of which five were of color.
 (Note: The main jury had 10 men and two women, of which two were of color; the alternatives were four men and two women, of which three were of color.)
 It was unclear if any of the jury were Latino.